 Limits; derivatives; theory of the Riemann integral; sequences of functions; uniform convergence; power series.
 Emphasis is on development of proofs by students.
+MH 322 usually is offered only in the Spring Quarter of even years.

 330. Number Theory (5).
 Pr., Any sophomore level mathematics course.

 Mathematics of the integers; divisibility, primes, unique factorization; congruences and residues; Diophantine problems; number theoretic functions.
+MH 330 usually is offered only in the Fall Quarter of even years.

-- 331 332.
+331 - 332.
 Introduction to Modern Algebra I, II (5-5).
 Pr., MH 163.

-Sets, mappings, the integers, isomorphisms and homomorphisms; groups, rings, fields, ideals; factorization problems and Euclidean domains. - 340.
-Advanced Scientific Programming (5).
-Pr., MH 240 or equivalent.
-Advanced FORTRAN programming techniques including structuring programs using subroutines, debugging, file structures, and estimation of core requirements and execution time. - 362.
-Mathematical Methods in Engineering and Physics (5).
+Sets, mappings, the integers, isomorphisms and homomorphisms; groups, rings, fields, ideals; factorization problems and Euclidean domains.
+The MH 331-332 sequence usually is offered only in the Winter and Spring Quarters of odd years.

+340. Structured Programming II (5).
+Pr., MH 200 or MH 240.

+Advanced programming techniques including structuring programs using subroutines, debugging, file structures, and estimation of core requirements and execution time.
+The programming languages FORTRAN and Pascal will be used.
+MH 340 usually is offered each Winter Quarter.

+362. Mathematical Methods in Engineering and Physics (5).
 Pr., MH 264 and MH 269.

 Sturm-Liouville problems with special functions; Fourier series and integrals; partial differential equations, including hyperbolic, parabolic, and elliptic equations, with applications.
+MH 362 usually is offered only in the Spring Quarter of odd years.

 367. Advanced Statistics (5).
 Pr., MH 267.

 Correlation and regression, analysis of variance, nonparametric methods, multivariate analysis.
 Emphasis on applications.
+MH 367 usually is offered each Winter Quarter during the day and each Summer Quarter in the evening.

 368. Applied Nonparametric Statistics (5).
 Pr., MH 267 or equivalent.

 Applications of nonparametric tests and estimates, to include binomial applications, contingency analysis, rank methodology, distribution free techniques, goodness of fit, randomization tests, and efficiency of nonparametric procedures and robustness of comparable procedures.
+MH 368 usually is offered each Spring Quarter.